nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - A person can have any number of appointments (including 0).

+- A person's sex is not limited to Male/Female/Other to provide you with more flexibility.

 - Fields in square brackets (e.g. `[ap/APPOINTMENT]`) are optional.

   </box>